blueridanus/algorithmwiki/README.md

 ### Code must be Fully Featured yet Simple
 Your code shouldn't be over-engineered - aim for the smallest amount of code you can possibly use to illustrate a point, but make sure to use good self-documenting naming and proper  spacing/indenting of code.
 Comments should only explain desired results and how code implementation relates to higher level theory.

+### Code Snippet Goal & Licenses
+Gather all useful general purpose code snippets from across the world and gather them in one organized space.
+All code must be available for any purpose - GPL/LGPL is NOT allowed, neither is Microsoft Public License.
+We prefer MIT, ZLIB, Apache 2.0, BSD, Boost Software License, or Public Domain.
+All code on AlgorithmWiki must allow use for commercial purposes and integration into existing proprietary/closed source code bases.

 ### External Reference Material
 We try to collect the best blog posts, scientific research papers, stackoverflow posts, and Wikipedia articles for additional reference.
 If you deeply understand a scientific research paper, we'd greatly appreciate your commentary on the paper!
 If you have sucessfully implemented a concept explained in a scientific research paper, we'd love to see any code snippets you're willing to share!